 Due to climate change and global warming in recent years, grid-connected solar power generation has become a research hotspot.
-This paper mainly focuses on how to improve the trust of operation personnel in large-scale solar power generation forecasting and effectively use solar power forecasting information, how to deal with the stability of power grids with the integration of large-scale solar power generation.
+This paper mainly focuses on how to improve the trust of operation personnel in large-scale solar power generation forecasting and effectively use solar power forecasting information, how to deal with the stability of power grids with the integration of large-scale solar generation, and how to further improve the consumption of large-scale solar power generation.